-The assessment is meant to put them at ease, and given so that doesn't feel too easy or too hard.
-More importantly, it helps us determine what they know, what they don't know and how they learn.
+The assessment is meant to put them at ease and given so that it doesn't feel too easy or too hard.
+More importantly, it helps us determine what they know, what they don't know, and how they learn.
 We also show them a few ideas and strategies that they can use immediately.
-We then create a customized learning plan based on thier strengths and weaknesses and one that targets skill gaps and will help them succeed.
-In many cases “success” in math is something they have been craving!
+We then create a customized learning plan based on their strengths and weaknesses and one that targets skill gaps and will help them succeed.
+In many cases, “success” in math is something they have been craving!

 Why is confidence in math important?

 It's not just important: It's critical!
 Kids need to see that they can do the work so that they can feel confident!
 This fresh, new confidence will spill over to many other areas of your child's life.
 At this point, you will start to see peace at home.
 You won't struggle with them to do homework.
 Not only will they have the confidence and the skills to attack it but they'll start bringing home better grades from school.
 How do we know this?...because we have seen it over and over again with hundreds of our students!